endless-sky/endless-sky-wiki/wiki/MapData.md

 ```
 The name of a [hazard](CreatingHazards) that is created in this system within a certain period.
 The period of a hazard follows the same behavior as the period of a fleet.
 Once a hazard is created, the behavior of the hazard is dictated by the hazard itself.
 The origin of any hazards defined here is the system center. **(v.
 0.9.13)**

-Beginning in v.
-0.10.11, hazards can be given to spawn conditions.
-An hazard will only appear if the to spawn condition is fulfilled.
+Beginning in **v.
+0.10.11**, hazards can be given `to spawn` conditions.
+An hazard will only appear if the `to spawn` condition is fulfilled.

 ```html